DMM TOC > 600 Basic Standards for All Mailing Services|

 a.
 In a mailbox bearing a return address that matches the address at the point of pickup, when the customer or business is known to reside or do business at that location.

 Except for items under 2.4.7, customers must present the following items requiring a customs form to an employee at a Post Office retail service counter.
 Deposit and pickup methods listed items under 2.4.5 are prohibited.
 The Postal Service will return these improperly presented items to the sender for proper entry and acceptance:

 Items requiring a customs form and paid with permit imprint may be entered at a business mail entry unit (BMEU) regardless if the customs form is computer-generated or handwritten.

 Items sent to the Freely Associated States listed in 2.2 that require an export license under 2.5.8, regardless of weight or class of mail, always require a PS Form 2976-A. See IMM 530 for additional information on export licenses.

 d.
-Items mailed to or from American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands.
+Items mailed within or between American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.

 2.5.1 Mandatory Electronic Filing—U.S. Territories, Possessions, and Freely Associated States

 Under the authority of 13 U.S.C.
 Chapter 9, as amended by the Foreign Relations Authorization Act of 2002, P.L.
 107-228, U.S. Census Bureau regulations require electronic filing of export information through the U.S. Census Bureau's Automated Export System or AESDirect website for certain shipments of goods.
 Electronic filing of export information is required when any of the following applies, subject to certain exemptions (see 2.5.4):